 ‘Chantilly Light Pink’ (above, right) is the first to bloom and consistently our most-requested crop of early summer.
 Flowers are bubblegum pink with a darker watermelon throat that is creamy white on the reverse.
 The two-toned effect reminds us of cherry blossoms.

 The variety ‘Madame Butterfly’, often referred to as azalea snapdragon, is a double-petaled beauty adored for its pleasant perfume and long-lasting blooms.
 Because the tight shape is difficult for insects to pollinate, blooms last longer in the vase than single-flowered snapdragons.
-For 2020, we are adding ‘Madame Butterfly Pink ’ to our collection.
-This delightful variety is a warm bubblegum pink with a lemony center.
+‘Madame Butterfly Pink ’ is a delightful warm bubblegum-pink variety with a lemony center.

-Pansies: We grow more than a dozen pansy varieties, and for 2020 we’re adding two new beauties.
+Pansies: We sell more than a dozen pansy varieties, but here I want to mention two special beauties.

 The ruffled blooms of the lovely, feminine Chianti Mix (pictured above, left) have a beautiful antique appearance.
 Colors range across varying shades of raspberry, peach, rose-blush, and pale lemon-yellow.
 The flowers have contrasting dark faces, and some petals are even striped.
 This versatile mix is perfect for flower arranging because the muted earthy tones mix well with so many colors.